Samhollowood/CaveCalcV2.0/README.md

 ```
 To activate the base anaconda environment.
 Or you may wish to use your own environment

 There are two ways to install.
-One uses pip install . which does not generate an .egg file.
+One uses pip install . which does not generate an .egg file (step 4a).
-The other uses Python setup.py install, which does geenrate .egg files
+The other uses Python setup.py install, which does geenrate .egg files (step 4b)
 *NOTE* soon .egg will be deprecated and will be removed in future versions of setuptools and pip.

 4a.
 Install the CaveCalcV2.0 package: